-The temptation is to spend a year boring you with lasts.
-The last first day of high school, the last birthday at home (trust me, this one is the real killer), or the last varsity game.
-But I am going to try and resist the pull to be maudlin and instead create a Parent’s Bucket List for Senior Year in high school, perhaps better thought of as the Last Call List… Everything I wish I had done before my kids went to college.
+The temptation is to bore you with a long list of lasts.
+The last first day of high school, the last birthday at home, or the last varsity game.
+But I’m going to resist the pull to be maudlin and instead create a parent’s bucket list for senior year in high school, perhaps better thought of as the Last Call List… everything I wish I had done before my kids went to college.

 7 Things to Do During Your Teen’s Senior Year

 - Pay a professional photographer: Try for that one perfect set of family pictures that no amateur can capture.
-It seems like the kids are grown, that the need to document their gorgeous faces has lost its urgency as the transitions slow.
+It seems like the kids are grown, and the need to document their gorgeous faces has lost its urgency as the transitions slow.
 Wrong.
-That just-finished-childhood-not-quite-adult look is fleeting.
+That just-finished childhood-not-quite-adult look is fleeting.
 Get someone who knows what they are doing to capture it.

-- Talk about failure and tell them of your failings: Tell them why you failed and how you recovered and how, for some period of time you thought you might not.
-We loom so large in our children’s lives, as the people who once held superpowers.
+- Talk about failure and tell them of your failings: Tell them why you failed and how you recovered and how for some period of time you thought you might not.
+We loom so largely in our children’s lives, as the people who once held superpowers.
 Let them know how those powers have often failed you as both an adult and a parent.

-- Buy them one beautiful thing: This moment, these last days, are worthy of commemorating and do not let them slip by unmarked.
-Jewelry and watches are traditional choices for senior year, but beauty and meaning, not expense, are the salient factors in this purchase.
+- Buy them one beautiful thing: This moment, these last days, are worthy of commemorating, and do not let them slip by unmarked.
+Jewelry and watches are traditional choices for senior year, but beauty and meaning, not an expense, are the salient factors in this purchase.

 - Tell them secrets: Disclose what they just might not know, things about your life that you, perhaps, glossed over, but now realize that they are old enough to understand.
-You will be letting them know that things are not always as they seem, and that they are a trusted near-adult confident, worthy of sharing family secrets.
-You child is probably 18, talk to them like the adult that they will soon be; it will fill them with the confidence to get there.
+You will be letting them know that things are not always as they seem and that they are trusted near-adult confident, and worthy of sharing family secrets.
+Your child is probably 18, talk to them like the adult that they will soon be; it will fill them with the confidence to get there.